anonymokata/158e5ed4-2e46-11ea-8e41-3e128cb21645/README.md

 # Babysitter-Kata
 This kata is used to calculate the total paid to a babysitter given the hours worked and the particular family chosen to babysit for.

-You must (yes, "must") include a README file with your submission that tells us exactly how to build and run your solution.
-The best option for us is to have one or two commands to accomplish that, depending on the tech stack and tools you've chosen.
-We'd like to see the equivalent of 'make build' or 'gradle test.'

 ## Installation and build
 All below commands are to be run from the command line
 ### Clone repository